4400 Massachusetts Ave. NW

 Washington, DC 20016

-To help you keep track of everything that should be done to get you prepared to join us this fall, we will provide a Summer Checklist.
-The checklist will be available to students in May.
+To help you keep track of everything that should be done to get you prepared to join us this fall, we have a

 Dates to Remember

 Once you accept to study in the Washington Mentorship Program and submit your deposit, we will be in contact with you throughout the summer in order to prepare you for joining us in August.
 To help you understand important dates throughout the summer and your fall semester, a

 Eagle Summit is American University's new student orientation for first-year students.
 During the Summit, you will learn about academics and campus life at AU, while meeting other new students as well as current AU students who will help you acclimate to the university.
 For more information on dates and registration, contact the

 Eagle Summit office.